 The rest of the weekend I was on calls/emails/texts with them, arranging flights to head to LA to film the season pilot with Tyra and the other hosts.
 Literally, like, that fast.

 I was on my flight headed back to Utah from BlogHer, on the phone to the point where I swear the flight attendant was about to throw me off the plane, trying to figure out if I needed to get off my plane and hop on another one to head to LA instead of Utah.
 You might be surprised to know that TV is VERY last-minute.
 Like, you'd never believe it, last-minute.
 They were waiting for word from the execs to see if they, in fact, wanted a 5th host, and if they wanted me to come film or not…just waiting for lots of approval from lots of people; a TV show is a huge production, after all!

-Flash forward to the end of this past summer (2015)/approach of Fall, and we started getting in touch with each other (meaning, the “show” and I) more and more.
-I pitched a few ideas, did a few more Skype calls, get back in everyone's minds (since it had been over 1 year since we had spoken originally).
+Flash forward to the end of this past summer (2015)/approach of fall, and we started getting in touch with each other (meaning, the “show” and I) more and more.
+I pitched a few ideas, did a few more Skype calls, get back in everyone's minds (since it had been over one year since we had spoken originally).

-I got an email on Oct 21 about doing a segment, and next thing I know was on a plane Monday the 26th headed to LA (told you it was last-minute!).
-I filmed Tuesday the 27th then flew out after the episode wrapped.
+I got an email on Oct 21 about doing a segment, and the next thing I know was on a plane Monday the 26th headed to LA (told you it was last-minute!).
+I filmed Tuesday the 27th, then flew out after the episode wrapped.